chetan6780/TaskList-Cli/README.md

 #### On Windows

-Run Windows Command Prompt, or Windows Powershell **with administrator privileges**.
+Run Windows Command Prompt or Windows Powershell **with administrator privileges**.

 **Command Prompt:**